Queen Elizabitch: Composition

 According to Pitchfork writer Briana Younger, album opener "Scraps" features "disquieting keys and decaying synths".
 "33rd" has been described in The Fader as an "all-out pop banger".
 Pitchfork's Younger also described "Biggie Smalls" as a body-positive song about beauty standards and eating disorders, and its production as a "jungle-like trance".
 She pointed to "Tarzan" as a drill track, while she and The Fader, as well as Stereogum, referred to the album closer "Reality Pt.
 4" as an a capella track reflecting on CupcakKe's life and politics.

 Promotion

 Singles

 "Cumshot" was released as a digital download on February 24, 2017 as the album's lead single.

 Music videos

 "Cumshot" received a music video on March 10, 2017.
 "Reality Pt.
 4" received a black-and-white music video on April 19, 2017.
 The visual was described by Pranav Trewn of Stereogum as "dark".
 "Quick Thought" received a music video on May 14, 2017.
 It was directed by Brandon Holmes.
 According to Peter Helman of Stereogum, the video features CupcakKe as the leader of a "colorful stick-up crew armed with bright red guns".
-"CPR" received a music video on May 29, 2017.
+"CPR" received a music video on May 29, 2017, and was performed live at Lollapalooza 2017 alongside Charli XCX.
 "Biggie Smalls" came out with a music video on June 16, 2017.
 "33rd" received a video on July 2, 2017.
 "Barcodes" received a music video on July 17, 2017.
 "Scraps" received a music video on August 8, 2017.